Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 ---
-title: The Shimmer Governance Framework
+title: V4 The Shimmer Governance Framework UPDATE
 description: This is the full specification for all governance processes in the Shimmer network.
 Detailed rules and procedures are defined here.
 image: /img/learn/governance/shimmer-gov.png
 keywords: